 New York, c.
 1820

-The rectangular top with out-set “cookie corners” above a conforming case with three drawers, the top drawer with adjustable writing surface retaining original baize writing surface framed with gilt-stamped leather border and separate compartments for ink well, sander and pen cradle, the second drawer fitted with small compartments, raised on turned and reeded legs holding a low shelf, raised on turned feet and brass cup casters.
+The rectangular top with out-set “cookie corners” above a conforming case with three drawers, the top drawer with adjustable writing surface retaining original baize writing surface framed with gilt-stamped leather border and separate compartments for ink well, sander and pen cradle.
+The second drawer is fitted with small compartments.
+The case is raised on turned and reeded legs holding a low shelf, raised on turned feet and brass cup casters.

 H: 30¾” W: 22¾” D: 17″